MarmikGandhi/Village-Connect/README.md

 ## 📜 Internship Information
 This project is developed as part of my **Frontend Developer Internship** at **Code Core Global**.
-The primary goal is to enhance **UI/UX** skills while building responsive and functional web applications.

 ---